-Waste Water Treatment: The Division operates the water pollution control wastewater collection system and secondary treatment facility with the operations being fully funded through the collection of user fees.
+Waste Water Treatment: The Wastewater Treatment or Sewer Division operates the water pollution control wastewater collection system and secondary treatment facility with the operations being fully funded through the collection of user fees.
 The Town's sewer program began in 1958 with the creation of the Town's Sewer Authority.
 The Town's Sewer District was established in 1962.
 The District includes the entire area of the Town except for the City of Groton.
-The facility is fully funded through the collection of user fees.
 Staff performs the necessary functions to keep the system and facility continuously operational at maximum efficiency and is responsible for collection, treatment and discharge of effluent.
 Numerous samples are collected by staff and bacteriological examinations are performed.
-The treatment plant treats about 1.2 billion gallons per year.
-Employees maintain and repair equipment, instrumentation, facilities, 23 pump stations, 138 miles of sewer lines, and 2,513 manholes.
+The 7.5 MGD treatment plant treats about 1.2 billion gallons per year.
+Employees maintain and repair equipment, instrumentation, facilities, 23 pump stations, 138 miles of sewer lines, and 2,500 manholes.

-Public Buildings: Public Buildings provides ongoing maintenance, repair and custodial services for over thirty-nine (39) Town-owned buildings and structures, totaling 402,060 square feet, (excluding the Board of Education Facilities) allowing Town employees, Groton residents, and the general public to have access to clean and safe public buildings.
+Public Buildings: The Public Buildings Division provides ongoing maintenance, repair and custodial services for over forty-four (44) Town-owned buildings and structures, totaling 380,345 square feet, (excluding the Board of Education Facilities) allowing Town employees, Groton residents, and the general public to have access to clean and safe public buildings.
 The Division ensures the efficient operation of facilities, provides after hour emergency support, and supports building automation and utility management.